bryanchug/grammaton/README.md

 grammaton
 =========

-Grammaton - a Grails plugin with a set of otther useful plugins, classes, utilities, and Groovy extensions that's quite often useful
+Grammaton - a Grails plugin with a set of other useful plugins, classes, utilities, and Groovy extensions that's quite often useful